 Every October, Casera acknowledges the loyalty of our members during Member Appreciation Week, which is also part of national Co-op Week.
 Throughout the week, we celebrate the impact that co-operatives have had on our local communities, our nation, and around the world, but we also honour our members who entrust us to help them build prosperous financial futures.

 Since 1948, International Credit Union (ICU) Day has been celebrated on the third Thursday of October.
 The day celebrates the spirit of the global credit union movement and reflects its history, promotes its achievements, recognizes hard work, and shares member experiences.

-Please join us in recognizing October 15, 2020 as ICU Day.
-This year’s theme is “inspiring hope for a global community.”
-The theme reflects on how credit unions contribute to a brighter future by financially empowering people all over the world through financial services, education and support.
+Please join us in recognizing October 21, 2021, as ICU Day.
+This year’s theme is “building financial health for a brighter tomorrow” The theme reflects on how credit unions contribute to a brighter future by financially empowering people all over the world through financial services, education and support.